trellisAI/shadow/README.md

 # shadow

-A agent management framework to manage lattice agents.
-Clone, run, deploy and destroy your ai agents seemlessly.
+An agent management framework to manage AI agents.

 ---